How we calculate our food waste figure (Tesco Lotus)

 In order to calculate the amount of food wasted each year we record the following data in our stores and depots.

-Waste: This dataset contains the number of retail and depot units wasted and the total value (THB) of such waste per item.
+Retail waste: This dataset contains the number of retail units wasted and the total value (THB) of such waste per item.
 All reasons for waste are included in this dataset.

 Product data: This dataset contains the contents weight per item.
 Note that where duplicates are found, a conservative estimate is taken and the highest weight is used.

 Charity donations: Our charity partners provide weight data for donations from our stores and depots.
 Food donated to charities is scanned as waste in our stores and depots; therefore, the donated weight is subtracted from the total calculated surplus figure.
 We are currently only able to get donations data from our charity partners in Bangkok.
 This means that our donations from other stores are currently not accounted for.

 The bullet points below explain how we have calculated our total food waste tonnage for the full year 2019/20: